 • The approximated electricity used to power your work space*

 *These items are contingent upon you sufficiently proving that you have a space in your house or apartment that is dedicated solely to work-related activities.
-The multipurpose “dining room office” doesn’t count!
+The multipurpose “dining room office” usually doesn’t count!

-Is health insurance tax deductible?
+Is health insurance tax deductible for freelancers?